All Episodes

 God and country, amen.

-And you have these geniuses on TV like uh fake news CNN, John Avalon.
+And you have these geniuses on TV like fake news, CNN, John Avlon.

 Oh, he's provided today a reality check claiming right-wing terrorists are more dangerous than jihadist terrorists.

-If we don't learn and understand what I what we better learn, they were at war with us, we were not at war with them.
+If we don't learn and understand what we better learn, they were at war with us.

 9-11 Commission report.

-In other words, to quote Michael W. Smith.
+In other words, to quote Michael W. Smith, and we better understand.

 Okay, the only other option we have is to develop the next generation of the most powerful weaponry, offensive and defensive.

-So that we don't have to send our sons and daughters to fight wars, politicize them, and then say never mind, or we're gonna put rules of engagement in place and penalize them if they have to make a split-second decision as to whether or not they or their patriot uh uh members of their team are gonna be killed.
+So that we don't have to send our sons and daughters to fight wars, politicize them, and then say never mind, or we're going to put rules of engagement in place and penalize them if they have to make a split-second decision as to whether or not they or their patriot members of their team are going to be killed.

 Clint Lawrence, for example.